scorninpc/php-gtk3/mac-compile.md

 $ git clone https://github.com/scorninpc/php-gtk3.git

-# Change php-config on Makefile
+# Change php-config on Makefile to /opt/php/bin/php-config

-	#include "../Gtk/GtkWidget.h"
-# THe Cellar still including gtk2 o cflags.
-So you need to run `pkg-config --cflags gtk+-3.0 gladeui-2.0 gtksourceview-3.0` and replace on Makefile
+# The Cellar still including gtk2 on cflags as dependency of libglade.
+So you need to remove glade from main.h and main.cpp; Remove libglade from GTKFLAGS and GTKLIBS from Makefile; And remove Glade src from SOURCES of Makefile

 $ make